ivanzuglic/RISC-V-core/README.md

   -*SystemVerilog_core* contains sources for SystemVerilog implementation of the core

-  -*riscv_core* contains implemented Vivado project for SystemVerilog version of the core
+  -*riscv_core* contains implemented Vivado project (for SystemVerilog version of the core) which was tested and executed on ZedBoard